Quadralific/Java-Calculator/README.md

 # Java-Calculator
-A calculator that is made from Java
+A calculator that is made from Java.
+I made it just for fun :)